What is web accessibility?

 <a href="#content"><img src="empty.gif" height="15" border="0" alt="Skip navigation" width="5"></a>

-It is important that skip links are placed at the start of the code, if possible.
+It is important that skip links are placed at the start of the code if possible.
 Place the anchor text at the beginning of the main content:

-Use skip links sparingly, as too many of these links have the opposite effect, since it means that users have to click through many elements.
-A more elegant solution is to use ARIA landmarks and to structure the documents in a good way.
+Use skip links sparingly, as too many of these links can have the opposite effect, resulting in users having to click through lots of elements.
+A more elegant solution is to use ARIA landmarks and to provide a good structure for the document.
 WebAIM recommends using HTML5 elements.
 However, current browsers don’t yet fully support this method.

 Data tables instead of layout tables¶

-W3C gives tips on accessible web design.
-Other advice includes only defining layout tables (if necessary) with simple elements: TABLE, TR, and TD (Table, Row, Cell).
-If you use structuring elements to create cell connections, the screen reader reads the layout table like a data table.
-You do this directly by removing certain table elements from the accessibility tree.
-For your accessible website, use the code
+W3C provides useful tips on how to design for web accessibility.
+If layout tables are necessary, it’s best to define them with simple elements: table, tr and td (table, row, cell).
+If you use structuring elements to create cell connections, the screen reader will read the layout table like a data table.
+You can counteract this by removing certain table elements from the accessibility tree.
+To make your website accessible, use the code

 Text example <abbr title="for example">e.g.</abbr> via ARIA

 Text example <abbr title="for example">e.g.</abbr> via ARIA.